MasrourTawfik/Textra_Insights/Docs/Scripts/1_Project.rst

 2.Enhancement
 ===============
-The first step is to enhance quality of the invoices. with python libraries like **OpenCV**, **PILOW**,...
+The first step is enhancing quality of the invoices. with python libraries like **OpenCV**, **PILOW**,...
+Preprocessing Images (For Scanned or Photographed Invoices) by :
+  - Convert images to grayscale for simpler processing.
+  - Denoise the image to remove background noise.
+  - Binarize the image (convert to black and white) for better OCR (Optical Character Recognition) results.

 3.Information Extraction
 =========================